vikejs/vike-integrations/README.md

 List of potential Vike extensions and/or Bati integrations.

-Let's mostly focus on React.
+Let's mostly focus on React for now.
 Although we can also consider highly profilic Vue tools such as Pinia.

 ## Tools